 Max Friedersdorf and Jack Marsh believe that you could possibly sustain a veto in the House.
-According to Max, the situation has recently improved and the latest whip check and GOP leadership analysis shows that there is a 50-50 chance of sustaining.
+According to Max, the situation has recently improved and the latest whip check and GOP leadership analysis shows that there is a better than even chance of sustaining.